virajnistane/EuclidClusterViz/README.md

 ## 🔗 Quick Remote Access Setup

-Access the application on a remote server using SSH port forwarding:
+Access the application on a remote server (**location of the stored data**) using SSH port forwarding:

 ### **Step 1: Connect with Port Forwarding**
 From your **local machine**, run: